kukuu/integration/fault-tolerant-backend-system.md

 - Deploy services across multiple availability zones (AZs) or regions to ensure redundancy.

-- Enable horizontal scaling using container orchestration tools like Kubernetes (K8s) or AWS ECS.
+- Enable horizontal and auto scaling(with help of cloud watch) using container orchestration tools like Kubernetes (K8s) or AWS ECS.

 ### Step 2: Circuit Breaker Patterns